top of page

 Individual characters used in the message determine the type of encoding that will ultimately be used to send the SMS message.
 The API automatically detects the encoding required from the characters used, which allows us to support the delivery of SMS in any language.

 Depending on the length of the message field, one message might be split into multiple parts and charged accordingly.
+(Although it will land on the phone as a single concatenated message)

 The limit of a single SMS is 160 characters including spaces, carriage returns, line feeds etc.